-Click m to set the first point, click m again to set the second point -the vertex-, and click m a third time to set the last point.
+Click to set the first point, click again to set the second point -the vertex-, and click at a third time to set the last point.
 Once the three points are set, the measurement of the angle in degrees appears next to the angle's vertex.
 The measured angle is the one formed by the two lines that intersect at the vertex.
 A started angle can be cancelled at any time before setting the third point by pressing the Esc key.

-The viewer where the clicks m are made.
+The viewer where the clicks (P) are made.

-8.3.4.
+11.3.4.
 Cobb angle